• Skip to main content

 Back-Pressure and Turbochargers

-I’ll keep it light on the technical detail – but – at a high level, you want a lot of air pressure before the turbo, and zero air pressure after the turbo.
-The higher the air pressure is before it enters the turbo, the less work the turbo has to do (more efficient).
+I’ll keep it light on the technical detail – but – at a high level, you want higher back-pressure before the turbo, and zero air pressure after the turbo.
+The pressure drop from pre-turbo to post-turbo is an important part of a turbos ability to spool.
 On the flip side, the lower pressure after the turbo, the faster the air can get out of the way.

 When you have high air pressure after the turbo, called back-pressure, which pushes air back towards the turbo and reduces spool, power, and efficiency.
 Here is my most simplistic explanation: